bluefroguk1/empire-dump/content/Wiki/Game Design/Detect Magic.md

 ---

 ## Description
 This simple divination is invariably the first one that a magician learns to cast.
 Every magician is able to cast it; along with [[Operate Portal]] and [[Create Bond]], it represents a shared suite of powers common to everyone who works [[Magic]].
-Being able to perceive magical Auras is a key part of learning to cast spells and perform [[Rituals]].
+Being able to perceive magical Auras is a key part of learning to cast spells and perform Rituals.
 Once an apprentice magician masters the ability to attune their perceptions to magic, the spell allows them to perform a number of simple functions relating to magical energies.
 While many magicians think of magical auras in terms of Visual effects, the experience of detecting magic is highly personal.
 Some magicians, especially those who have studied the [[Music of the spheres]], interpret magical effects in terms of musical notes.
 Magicians with [[Naga]] Lineages in particular are known for their discerning senses and report feeling, smelling or even tasting magical auras through the use of this spell.
 [[Detect Magic]] is versatile but does not provide in-depth information about a magical effect.
 Where complex magical effects are concerned, the [[Bright Lantern of Ophis]] is much more effective at divining details of a magical effect.
 For all its versatility, a magical investigator can rapidly deplete their store of personal mana.
 Anyone who wants to specialise in this kind of divination may want to invest in a [[Seer]]'s Probe which allows the wielder to cast extra Detect detect magic spells in a day (and, as a bonus, grants access to [[Voice for the Dead]] as well).